What to expect when visiting Longshaw

 The vital funds raised in our car parks help to directly support our conservation work across the Peak District, from planting trees that help to tackle climate change, to increasing the diversity in wildflower meadows.
 For more FAQs around parking across National Trust sites, please visit our central page here.

-Toilets are open Monday – Sunday from 10am – 5pm and are closed for cleaning twice daily - please keep your distance and allow our staff time to do this.
-Please be mindful of others using the facilities and look after the newly refurbished hub area, so that you and others can enjoy your time spent here.
+Toilets are open when the cafe is and are closed for cleaning twice daily - please keep your distance and allow our staff time to do this.

 For more FAQs around Food and Drink outlets please visit our central page here.